 Chloe Tucker '07, International Programs Coordinator Chloe joined the Center’s staff in October 2011, fresh from the M.A.
 Peace Studies program at the University of Bradford (UK).
 Well-versed in the Bi-Co, she received her B.A. from Haverford in Religion with a minor in the Growth and Structure of Cities at Bryn Mawr.
 Prior to pursuing her Masters degree abroad, Chloe worked at Spiral Q Puppet Theater and Al-Bustan Seeds of Culture, two Philadelphia-based organizations that use art as vehicle for social change.
 She has served as a member of Philadelphia Yearly Meeting’s Middle East Working Group, and has traveled to Israel and Palestine under the care of PYM to connect young adult peacemakers from North America to with their Israeli and Palestinian counterparts.
 She has lived in the UK, Mexico, Lebanon, and Syria but considers home to be in West Philly.

 Stephanie Zukerman, Program Assistant Stephanie Zukerman serves as program assistant to the CPGC.
-She received her B.A. in art history from Temple University with a particular interest in African art.
+She is currently pursuing an M.A. in Intercultural Relations from the University of the Pacific & Intercultural Communication Institute.
+Stephanie received her B.A. in art history from Temple University with a concentration in African art.
 After completing her degree, Stephanie went on to manage an African art gallery for several years before returning to Temple University where she did graduate coursework in Adult and Organizational Development combined with a Certificate in Cultural Competence program from The Multicultural Training and Research Institute.

 Stephanie administers the program funds, Haverford House, and summer internship programs.
 She manages the on-line application system and applicant database, coordinates publicity for CPGC-sponsored programs, and supervises the Center’s work-study students.